National Coastal Resilience Fund

 The National Coastal Resilience Fund supports the implementation of nature-based solutions to enhance the resilience of coastal communities and ecosystems to these threats.
 We strategically invest in projects that construct or restore coastal habitats that increase the capacity of communities and habitats to withstand and recover from disruptions and adapt to changing environmental conditions.
 Nature-based solutions include natural and hybrid (“green-gray”) solutions, such as restoring coastal marshes, reconnecting floodplains, rebuilding dunes or other natural buffers, and installing living shorelines.
 Additionally, NFWF prioritizes investments that address the disproportionate risks faced by underserved communities and projects that are community led or incorporate direct community outreach and engagement.

 A Regional Focus

-The National Coastal Resilience Fund is a national program with a regional focus, and targets specific circumstances, needs and priorities.
-The National Coastal Resilience Fund aims to:
+The National Coastal Resilience Fund is a national program with a regional focus.
+It supports targeted investments that help communities address their specific resilience needs and priorities.
+The National Coastal Resilience Fund invests in projects that:

-- Benefit coastal communities by reducing the impact of coastal flooding and associated threats to property and key assets, such as hospitals and emergency routes
+- Benefit coastal communities by reducing threats from coastal hazards (such as rising sea- and lake-levels, more intense storms, increasing flooding and erosion, and melting permafrost) to property and key assets, such as hospitals and evacuation routes; and

-- Benefit fish and wildlife by enhancing the ecological integrity and functionality of coastal and inland ecosystems
+- Benefit fish and wildlife by enhancing the ecological integrity and functionality of coastal ecosystems

 A Scientific Approach